Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 - That file new hire reports either electronically or magnetically.

 Some employers require employees to sign post-employment restrictions (also referred to as post-termination restrictions or restrictive covenants) as a condition for commencing or continuing employment.
-See Recruiting and Hiring > Terms of Employment; Employee Management >Employee Discipline; Employee Management > Employee Communications; Organizational Exit > Process of Termination; and Determine When to Require Employees to Sign a Restrictive Covenant.
+See Recruiting and Hiring > Terms of Employment; Employee Management >Employee Discipline; Employee Management > Employee Communications; Organizational Exit > Process of Termination; Determine When to Require Employees to Sign a Restrictive Covenant.

 Post-employment restrictions are limitations placed on an individual's conduct that remain in force after the individual's employment has ended.
 Post-employment restrictions are designed to protect the employer and typically prevent an individual from disclosing the employer's confidential information or soliciting the employer's employees or customers.
 These restrictions may also prohibit individuals from engaging in competitive employment, including competitive self-employment, for a specific time period after the employment relationship ends.

 In states where post-employment restrictions are enforceable, employers need to provide the employee with consideration for the agreement to be binding.
-Providing consideration means giving something of value - i.e., a promise to do something that the employer was not otherwise obligated to do, such as extending an offer of employment to a new employee or a small bonus for an existing employee.
+Providing consideration means giving something of value, i.e., a promise to do something that the employer was not otherwise obligated to do, such as extending an offer of employment to a new employee or giving a small bonus to an existing employee.
 States differ to the extent to which they recognize new or continued at-will employment as sufficient consideration.
 Therefore, multistate employers should assess applicable state laws before offering consideration to employees in exchange for having them sign post-employment restrictions.

-Postemployment restrictions are used in many different industries and are very common in the sales or financial services professions or in other professions where employees typically have access to the employer's confidential or proprietary business information.
+Post-employment restrictions are used in many different industries and are very common in the sales or financial services professions or in other professions where employees typically have access to the employer's confidential or proprietary business information.
 See Hot Topics in the Financial Services Industry > Restrictive Covenants.